-The following articulates the WSCJTC's expectations regarding the behavior of employees, contractors, and volunteers (herein referred to as staff).
+The following articulates WSCJTC's expectations regarding the behavior of employees and contractors (herein referred to as staff).
 These expectations represent a standard of conduct for all staff.
-Supervisors should set clear expectations with staff to achieve the goals set for the work group.
-Staff will follow directives to meet supervisor expectations.
-If conflict arises that a staff member and/or supervisor is unable to resolve, one or both should elevate the concern utilizing the chain of command.
+Supervisors and contract managers should set clear expectations with staff to achieve the goals set for the work group.
+Staff will follow directives to meet agency expectations.
+If conflict arises that a staff member and/or supervisor or contract manager is unable to resolve, one or both should elevate the concern utilizing the chain of command.
 Repeated failure or unwillingness to conform to this code of conduct may be cited as a performance deficiency and lead to disciplinary action, up to and including dismissal.